Course No. SS419a

 - A better understanding of the issues that divide America

-- Study the pervasive effects of economic disparity and racism, such as police brutality to people of color, inadequate housing, toxic environments, drug abuse, marginalized people in the workforce,the fate of undocumented immigrants and more.
+- Become familiar with the pervasive effects of economic disparity and racism, such as police brutality toward people of color, inadequate housing, toxic environments, drug abuse, marginalized people in the workforce, the fate of undocumented immigrants, and more.

 - Knowledge of how to make use of the extensive curriculum provided by the America Divided series

-- Reviewed alternative views on how to address these issues
+- Reviewed and analyzed alternative views on how to address these issues